Britain's Next Top Model series 3: Week 5

-The girls taken to Debenhams to get the chance to meet Caprice.
+The top 8 contestants taken to Debenhams to get the chance to meet Caprice.
 They are given fifteen minutes to find an outfit for different occasions.
 Carly's walk was proven the worst.
 Holly, Rebecca and Stefanie were given a set of lingeries.
 Back at the house where Holly, Lucy and Louise were very loud and played Bean bags which caused Stefanie to shout and yell at them to "shut up" four times as she was trying to sleep.

-The next day, the girls find Lisa Mail along with their personal luggages.
+The next day, the contestants find Lisa Mail along with their personal luggages.
 They go to Finishing Academy to meet with the etiquette coach, Jill Pollitt for a luncheon challenge on etiquette behaviour and being a lady.
-Jill asked the girls to invite a lunch with the guys.
+Jill asked the contestants to invite a lunch with the guys.
 Rebecca won the challenge and as part of her prize, invited Sherece to join her to go to Harrods along with two guys they picked.
 They choose to eat Ice cream.

 The next day, they met with Paula; their photoshoot is modelling diamonds – nude.
 During the photo shoot, Paula asked Lauren to cut her long hair.
 Holly struggled to start posing nude so Paula stripped off in front of the cameras to comfort her and offer encouragement and giving tips.
 Back at the house, Lauren was very depressed and she decided to cut her hair into shoulder length cut.

 At judging, Lauren showed the offcuts of her hair to Lisa.
 Stefanie and Sherece were praised for having a good photo (In this episode, only Rebecca, Lucy, and Louise's pictures that was fully shown.
 The others was blurred and for Stefanie, her picture is only shown the head because she perform naked and standing in a mirror in her picture).
 Carly lands in the bottom two again along with Holly.
 Carly is saved from elimination and given her last chance; Holly was sent home for not showing enough desire to be a model.